(This post was updated on May 2020)

 - It should be adaptable and easy to modify

 We were already using Trello for other aspects of the business.
-And after some experimentation, we realized a good approach would be to create a template Trello board that can be copied for each new hire.
+After some experimentation, we discovered a good approach would be to create a template Trello board that can be copied for each new hire.